 JEAN JENKINS is a freelance editor (MsRewrite.com) and consultant to writers.
 She has successfully shepherded to print genre and mainstream novels with major publishers and small independents, as well as editing/advising self- and e-published writers.
 Clients include writers, both foreign and domestic.
 Her specialty is teaching craft and what works in the marketplace as she helps writers polish their material.
 Several books on which she has consulted are in the pipeline and nearing publication with major houses.
 Calling upon her varied life experiences and over twenty years of editorial consulting, she is equally at home editing spy thrillers, cozies, suspense, women’s issues, mainstream, or any bloody good story.
 It might be said, the bloodier, the better.

-- SESSIONS: “Best Foot Forward: Polishing to Impress” (Parts 1 & 2), and “Writing for Your Reader”
+- SESSIONS: “Best Foot Forward: Polishing to Impress” (1 & 2) and “Defining Genre: What Are You Really Writing?”

 - STATE OF THE AGENT PANEL

-- ADVANCE SUBMISSION CRITIQUE: Literary, commercial and historical fiction (no genre fiction); non-fiction; first 10 pages, double-spaced; cover letter SOLD OUT
+- ADVANCE SUBMISSION CRITIQUE: Romance, commercial fiction; first 10 pages, double-spaced; cover letter

-- SESSIONS: “Pitch Witches: Query Letter Critique” and “Pitch Witches: What’s Your Book About?” (with Jennifer Silva Redmond), Rogue Read & Critique: “Cold Openings: Your First Five Pages”
+- SESSIONS: “Pitch Witches: Query Letter Critique” and “Pitch Witches: What’s Your Book About?” (with Jennifer Silva Redmond) and Rogue Read & Critique: “Cold Openings: Your First Five Pages”

 - ADVANCE SUBMISSION CRITIQUE: Fiction, narrative and prescriptive non-fiction, columns (Note: anything emphasizing medicine or psychology, Marla’s your reader); first 10 pages, cover letter